antoine77340/LOUPE/README.md

 feature_size: the dimensionality of the input features
 max_samples: the maximum number of features per list
-cluster_size: the number of cluster
+cluster_size: the number of clusters
 output_dim: the dimensionality of the pooled features after dimension reduction
 gating: If True, adds a Context Gating layer on top of the